looker-open-source/sdk-codegen/README.md

 ## Configuring `looker.ini`

-The API configuration values should be stored in a file called `looker.ini`.
-By default, the configuration file needs to be in the same folder as generation script.
+The code generator reads a configuration file `looker.ini` to fetch the API specification from a server.
+This configuration file needs to be in the same folder as the code generator.

 To create `looker.ini`, copy [`looker-sample.ini`](looker-sample.ini) to `looker.ini` and fill in the required values.
-You can find `client_id` and `client_secret` by following the instructions in [Generating Client SDKs for the Looker API](https://discourse.looker.com/t/generating-client-sdks-for-the-looker-api/3185).
+The values for `client_id` and `client_secret` by viewing editing the User information in the Looker Admin panel and "editing" the API3 keys..

-For your own source code repositories, be sure to configure your version control system to ignore your configuration `.ini` file so it doesn't accidentally get checked in somewhere unauthorized people can see it.
+For your own source code repositories, be sure to configure your version control system to ignore your configuration `.ini` file so it doesn't accidentally get published somewhere unauthorized people can see it.

-To simplify configuration tasks (and to help ensure you *never* commit your credentials into a source code repository) the SDKs provided by Looker use a configuration file to save/retrieve their API configuration settings, so no credentials should end up being stored in the source code.
+Unlike some other OpenAPI code generators, the Looker SDK code generator **never** writes access information into SDK source code.
+All SDKs provided by Looker are designed to receive the credentials required to call API methods.

 ### Using the yarn/node-based generator

 If you don't have `yarn` installed already, you'll need to [install](https://yarnpkg.com/en/docs/install) it.

 After yarn is installed, just run `yarn` from your terminal window/command line, and it will download or update all the packages required to run the code generator.
-If you are curious, you can look at [package.json](package.json) to see what resources are required to run the code generator.
+You can see the resources required to run the code generator in [package.json](package.json).

-Run the generator with the command:
+Invoke the SDK code generator with the command:

 ```bash
 yarn convert && yarn sdk